pvcraven/2017-Craven-Webinar/index.rst

 * Create the `Arcade Library`_

+  * Easy library for 2D video games
   * Fix issues with `Pygame`_
   * Faster, OpenGL based
   * Take advantage of Python 3 features like `type hinting`_.

-* I have a new version of my book that I'm working on that uses the Arcade Library: `Learn Python with Arcade Academy`_
+* I have a new version of my on-line book that I'm working on that uses the Arcade Library instead of Pygame: `Learn Python with Arcade Academy`_

 Tip 1: Revise Your Pedagogy